istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 - **Added** Support for reconciling in-pod iptables rules of existing ambient pods from the previous version on `istio-cni` upgrade.
 Feature can be toggled with `--set cni.ambient.reconcileIptablesOnStartup=true` and will be enabled by default in future releases.
   ([Issue #1360](https://github.com/istio/istio/issues/1360))

 - **Added** `istio.io/reroute-virtual-interfaces` annotation, a comma separated list of virtual interfaces whose inbound traffic will be unconditionally treated as outbound.
-This allows workloads using virtualised networking (KubeVirt, VMs, docker-in-docker, etc) to function correctly with both sidecar and ambient mesh traffic capture.
+This allows workloads using virtual networking (KubeVirt, VMs, docker-in-docker, etc) to function correctly with both sidecar and ambient mesh traffic capture.
 **Deprecated** `traffic.sidecar.istio.io/kubevirtInterfaces`, in favor of `istio.io/reroute-virtual-interfaces`
   ([Issue #49829](https://github.com/istio/istio/issues/49829))